Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Introduction

-In this paper, we employ DFT combined with the non-equilibrium Green's function (NEGF) technique for quantum transport\cite{Ba.Mo.02,Ta.Gu.01,rocha2006spin} to study CISP in Te from first-principles.
-This so-called DFT+NEGF approach captures, in particular, ballistic transport properties and relates them to a material's electronic structure.
-Our calculations give an accurate estimate of CISP in terms of the magnitude of the non-equilibrium atomic magnetic moments.
-The results are overall consistent with those of the previous DFT studies in Refs. [\onlinecite{Roy2022, ts.pu.17}].
-The CISP ``figure of merit'', that is the ratio of the spin density over the charge current density, is large and comparable to that of heavy metal thin films, indicating that Te is an efficient charge-to-spin conversion material.
-Yet, our study also goes far beyond these findings.
-Specifically, DFT+NEGF provides a complementary description of CISP in terms of spin current and resistance, and, therefore, allows for the prediction of magnetotransport characteristics, relevant for spintronic devices. \\
+Our calculations give an accurate estimate of the CISP magnitude in terms of the non-equilibrium spin density, which we find to be localized around the atoms and warping around the Te chiral structure.
+We then compute the atomic magnetic moments as a function of doping and temperature, obtaining results consistent with those of the previous DFT studies in Refs. [\onlinecite{Roy2022, ts.pu.17}].
+Moreover, we find that the CISP ``figure of merit'', i.e., the ratio of the spin density over the charge current density, is large and comparable to the one of heavy metal thin films, indicating that Te is an efficient material for charge-to-spin conversion.\\

-In our calculations, we obtain that the resistance along a Te wire changes when an external magnetic field is applied parallel or antiparallel to the charge current direction, although the computed magnetoresistance is quantitatively very small.
-This effect reminds the recent experimental results by Calavalle {\it et al.}.
-However, while that experiment considers quite resistive samples, our calculations are performed in the ballistic transport regime.
-As such, a direct comparison is not possible.
-Nonetheless, the description of CISP in terms of spin currents allows us to establish a connection with recent theoretical studies for CISS\cite{zo.se.20,or.re.23, ga.bl.23,na.mu.23}.
-In fact, we conclude that CISP and CISS are the same effect within the DFT+NEGF picture of transport.\\
+Going beyond the magnetic properties, our DFT+NEGF calculations also show that there are spin currents emerging together with CISP.
+We can therefore establish a clear connection between the phenomenon and the material's magnetotransport properties.
+We predict that a unilateral magnetoresistance can appear not just in the ohmic transport regime, considered in previous works, but also in the ballistic one analyzed here.
+However, the computed magnetoresistance ratio is very small in this latter case. \\

+Finally, our DFT+NEGF calculations for Te can be directly compared to those for the CISS effect in molecular junction \cite{zo.se.20,or.re.23, ga.bl.23,na.mu.23}.
+We find that all differences can be traced back to materials' properties and symmetry rather than to fundamental aspects.
+Hence, we conclude that CISP and CISS are the same effect when analyzed from the perspective of DFT+NEGF calculations.\\